Iron Bull: Conception and creation

-Visual design

 The Iron Bull's character concept was primarily developed by Casper Konefal; art director Matt Goldman delegated the task to Konefal.
 He bears a set of horns deemed to be impressive even by the standards of his species.
 His battle-scarred body is sporadically covered by leather armor; loose pantaloons and leather boots give him the agility he needs in battle.
 He is one-eyed and covers the other eye with an eye patch.

 Konefal said the first thing that came to his mind when designing the character was a "hulking giant of a warrior that had a career ending disability to over come".
 He wanted the Iron Bull to have "something more to his character", a challenging trait which showed his strength both physical and mental.
 Noting the underrepresentation of people with disabilities in entertainment media, Konefal had at one point considered making Iron Bull a warrior who had suffered a crippling loss of one of his fighting hands, and thought that "it would be cool to change that."
 Reflecting on his design work for the character, Casper notes that he always had an image of the Iron Bull "grabbing his sword by the hilt with his good hand, smashing it down on an enemy still in the sheath, the sword sheath and all cutting half way down the guy then Iron Bull using that to pull the sword out of the sheath and fight on".
 One iteration had the Iron Bull's hand outfitted with a cannon prosthesis.
 Design work for a unique fighting style was eventually discontinued due to budget and technical constraints.